Iconic Foods of Canada: Ontario

 Thunder Bay Persians are deep fried cinnamon buns topped with pink berry icing (raspberry, strawberry or cherry – the recipe is shrouded in secrecy).
 They are said to have originated at Bennett’s Bakery, by Mario Nucci, who also started a chain of coffee shops called The Persian Man.

 Did You Know?
 Thunder Bay is also known for its Finnish pancakes.
-The Hoito Restaurant has famously been serving them since 1918!
+The Hoito Restaurant famously served them from 1918 – 2020.

 6. Butter Tarts